 You are allowed to quit two or more subsystems by this function by using OR operator.
 It is advised to always quit SDL 2.0 applications by SDL_Quit even if you quit all of them individually by SDL_QuitSubSystem before.

-Well, we have initilized the video subsystem and released it afterwards.
+Well, we have initilized the video subsystem and released it afterwards, and we learned about showing error messages in a simple message box.
 Simple Directmedia Layer deserves its name, isn’t it?